-Instead of RazerS, check out our new faster read aligner from Yara @ GitHub.
+Instead of RazerS, check out Yara, our new, faster read aligner.

 Motivation: During the last years NGS sequencing has become a key technology for many applications in the biomedical sciences.
 Throughput continues to increase and new protocols provide longer reads than currently available.
 In almost all applications, read mapping is a first step.
 Hence, it is crucial to have algorithms and implementations that perform fast, with high sensitivity, and are able to deal with long reads and a large absolute number of indels.

 Results: RazerS is a read mapping program with adjustable sensitivity based on counting q-grams.
 In this work we propose the successor RazerS 3 which now supports shared-memory parallelism, an additional seed-based filter with adjustable sensitivity, a much faster, banded version of the Myers’ bit-vector algorithm for verification, memory saving measures and support for the SAM output format.
 This leads to a much improved performance for mapping reads, in particular long reads with many errors.
 We extensively compare RazerS 3 with other popular read mappers and show that its results are often superior to them in terms of sensitivity while exhibiting practical and often competetive run times.
 In addition, RazerS 3 works without a precomputed index.

 Availability and Implementation: Source code and binaries are freely available for download at http://www.seqan.de/projects/razers.
 RazerS 3 is implemented in C++ and OpenMP under a GPL license using the SeqAn library and supports Linux, Mac OS X, and Windows.

 - import of FASTA/FASTQ read and genome files

 - supports Hamming and edit distance read mapping with configurable error rates

 - key improvements (compared to RazerS):